-Yes, the Sub-Fund does consider PAIs on Sustainability Factors.
-For the Sustainable Investments, PAIs are taken into account as part of the DNSH test as described in the Sustainable Investment Framework.
-Furthermore, the Sub-Fund incorporates PAI Indicators as part of the documented investment process of the Sub-Fund.
+Yes, the Sub-Fund does consider Principal Adverse Impacts (PAIs) on Sustainability Factors.
+PAI Indicators are incorporated as part of the documented investment process of the Sub-Fund.
 The PAIs themselves are embedded within the Management Company's investment process, via the restrictions criteria and Stewardship.

-Information on how the Sub-Fund considered PAIs on sustainability factors will be available in the Sub-Fund Annual Report.
+Information on how the Sub-Fund considered indicators for adverse impacts on sustainability factors will be available in the Sub-Fund's annual report.